gjbex/Fortran-MOOC/practice/Week_05/blas_lapack.md

 Which of the following statements are correct?

 1. A good BLAS implementation is optimized with vectorization and cache usage.
 [Indeed] [x]
-1. Efficient implementations of BLAS and Lapack are available as open source.
+1. Efficient implementations of BLAS and LAPACK are available as open source.
 [Indeed] [x]
 1. netlib BLAS is the best open source BLAS implementation.
 [No, absolutely not]
 1. Most BLAS implementation are interchangeable.
 [Indeed] [x]